 Step 6.
-The tongue weight of your trailer and the hitch weight bearing on your tow vehicle are one and the same.
-To determine tongue/hitch weight, subtract the weight captured in Step 4 from the weight captured in Step 2.
-Record the result as Tongue/Hitch Weight:

-Step 7.
-To find the gross weight of your trailer, add the results of Steps 5 and 6 and record it as the GVWR:

-Step 8.
-To express the tongue weight as a percentage and determine if the tongue weight is within the safe operating margin of 10-15% of gross trailer weight, divide the result of Step 6 by the result of Step 7.
-Record it as Tongue Weight Percentage:

-- a.
-If the Tongue Weight Percentage is under 10%, move trailer cargo to the front of the trailer.
-Repeat Steps 2-8 to reweigh. - b.
-If the Tongue Weight Percentage is over 15%, move trailer cargo to the rear of the trailer.
-Repeat Steps 2-8 to reweigh.

-Step 9.
-To determine whether your trailer is balanced side to side, you will need to pull your trailer on the scale so that only the two wheels on the same side of the trailer are on the scale.
-Record this weight as Gross Load on One Side:

-Now subtract this weight from the result of Step 5 and record it as Gross Load on Opposite Side:
+The tongue weight of your trailer and the hitch weight bearing on your tow vehicle are of the same.
+To determine tongue/hitch weight, subtract the weight captured in Step 4 from the weightured in Step 2.
+Record the result as Tongue/Hitch Weight: Step 7.
+To find the gross weight of your trailer, add the results of Steps 5 and 6 and record it as t GVWR: :he Step 8.
+To express the tongue weight as a percentage and determine if the tongue weight is wit safe operating margin of 10-15% of gross trailer weight, divide the result of Step 6 by the result of 7.
+Record it as Tongue Weight Percentage: front of the trailer.
+Repeat Steps 2-8 to reweigh. to the the rear Step 9.
+To determine whether your trailer is balanced side to side, you will need to pull your trail the scale so that only the two wheels on the same side of the trailer are on the scale.
+Record this as Gross Load on One Side: Now subtract this weight from the result of Step 5 and record it as Gross Load on Opposite Side ; : Total:

-Total